nauam/Courses/docs/manual/webhooks/aws-sns-webhook.md

 ## Configuration

-Create a webhook in QW Control and choose `AWS SNS Webhook Plugin` as the event plugin.
+Create a webhook in Rundeck and choose `AWS SNS Webhook Plugin` as the event plugin.

 The job is the only required property.